florisoft/User.Manuals/E-COMMERCE/Active email (M56)/Manual Active Email EN.md

 <img src=".Manual Active Email\pic4.png" />

 You will then see the selected lots in the offer overview, where you can also adjust the prices, etc. The price you enter in the price column is the price that the customer will see in the offer and on the webshop.
-To close this screen press ok, all changes will be saved this way.
+To close this screen press OK.
+All changes will be saved this way.

 <img src=".Manual Active Email\pic5.png" />

-Then we have to indicate with the button validity date until when the offer is valid, you can also indicate in the column valid from when the offer is valid.
+Then we have to indicate with the button 'validity date' until when the offer is valid.
+You can also indicate in the column 'valid from' when the offer is valid.

 <img src=".Manual Active Email\pic6.png" />

-Then you can use the example button to show an example of the offer on screen, for that you must first select which layout you want to use.
-If everything is to your liking, you can use the email webpage button to send the offer, this uses the data set in the debtor.
+Then you can use the example button to show an example of the offer on screen.
+For that you must first select which layout you want to use.
+If you're satisfied, you can use the email webpage button to send the offer.
+This uses the data set in the debtor.

 <img src=".Manual Active Email\pic7.png" />

-You can also set a standard layout per debtor, then use the checkbox 'Debtor set layout has priority' in the layout choice when sending.
+You can also set a standard layout per debtor.
+Use the checkbox 'Debtor set layout has priority' in the layout choice when sending.

 <img src=".Manual Active Email\pic8.png" />

-Below is an example of what the offer might look like
+Below is an example of what the offer might look like.

 <img src=".Manual Active Email\pic9.png" />